Vmaddikera/Videodubber/README.md

 - Allows modification of the center point of the face region, which **significantly affects generation results**.
 - Includes a checkpoint trained on the **HDTF dataset**.
 - Provides training codes (**coming soon**).

+##Model Structure

+MuseTalk was trained in latent spaces, where the images were encoded by a freezed VAE.
+The audio was encoded by a freezed whisper-tiny model.
+The architecture of the generation network was borrowed from the UNet of the stable-diffusion-v1-4, where the audio embeddings were fused to the image embeddings by cross-attention.